seanchavez/nd1309-Project-4/README.md

 # Project 4

-This project exposes a RESTful API that represents a Star Registry Registry Service which allows a user to claim ownership of a star.
+This project exposes a RESTful API that represents a Star Registry Service which allows a user to claim ownership of a star.

 ## Getting Started